 No-Fault or Fault?

-No-fault states require drivers to buy car insurance that covers them and their passengers’ injuries in an accident, regardless of fault.
+No-fault states require drivers to buy auto insurance that covers them and their passengers’ injuries in an accident, regardless of fault.
 The most commonly required type of coverage is personal injury protection (PIP).

-Maryland is not a no-fault car insurance state.
+Maryland is not a no-fault state.
 Instead, it’s an at-fault state.
 This means that you carry the responsibility for covering damages and/or injury costs of any accidents you cause.

 If your car happens to get totaled, you should typically expect to receive a payout from your insurer that’s equal to the vehicle’s actual cash value (ACV).
 A car’s ACV is also known as its fair market value, which is its worth right before the accident occurred.